 By 1886 Twachtman and his family had returned to the United States, probably spending much of their time in New York.
 During the winter of 1886-1887, the artist supported them by painting Civil War battle scenes on a cyclorama constructed in Chicago.
 In 1889 he began to teach at the Art Students League in New York and to produce illustrations for Scribner's Magazine.
 About this time he was able to purchase a farm in Greenwich, Connecticut which became the subject of so many of his best-known landscapes.
 The work that Twachtman produced in the 1890s, during his "Greenwich period," was characterized by increasingly rough and often layered brushwork.

 While living in the country Twachtman exhibited in New York throughout the 1890s.
 In 1893, the year in which his work was included in an American Art Galleries exhibition with that of J. Alden Weir (alongside an exhibition of works by Claude Monet [1840-1926] and Paul-Albert Besnard [1849-1934]), he also won a medal at the World's Columbian Exposition in Chicago.
 About a year later he received commissions for a landscape series of Niagara Falls and Yellowstone National Park.
 In 1897 Twachtman was a founding member of The Ten and exhibited with them until his death in 1902.
 His final summer was spent painting at Gloucester, Massachusetts.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Wickenden, R. J. The Art and Etching of John Henry Twachtman.
 New York, 1921.